 When does filming begin?

-Production on the film is expected to begin in mid-2018.
+Production on the film started in mid-2018.

 What other production information is there?

 The recently disgraced Harvey Weinstein was involved in all of Tarantino’s previous films, first at Miramax and later with The Weinstein Company.
 Following the scandal, Tarantino decided to cut ties, leading to a bidding war for #9.

 For now it is understood that the film will be distributed by Sony, who beat Paramount and Warner Bros to the rights.
 Reportedly, Sony’s Tom Rothman impressed Tarantino with his knowledge of film history.

 According to Deadline the budget for the film will be in the region of Django Unchained‘s – $100m – which has been called “staggering” when compared to Baby Driver‘s $35m budget.
 The Hateful Eight had a $44m budget and performed disappointingly at the box office.

 Tarantino will also get the final cut on the film.
 Producers include Harry Potter’s David Heyman, Tarantino himself, and his frequent collaborator Shannon McIntosh.
 Georgia Kacandes will also work with Tarantino for the second time, serving as executive producer and line producer.

 Tarantino has also recently revealed that he’s written a spin-off TV series of ‘Once Upon A Time In Hollywood’.

 Speaking to Deadline, the filmmaker said that he’d been penning scripts for a show called Bounty Law, which will be introduced in Once Upon a Time in Hollywood as the fictional series Leonardo DiCaprio’s actor character Rick Dalton stars in.